OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 - **WebView2**, which is provided by Microsoft Edge (Chromium-based).
 - **EdgeHTML**, which is provided by Microsoft Edge Legacy.
 - **Trident+**, which is provided by Internet Explorer 11.
-The "+" on the end indicates that Office Add-ins use additional functionality from Internet Explorer 11 that is not built into Trident itself.
+The "+" on the end indicates that Office Add-ins use additional functionality from Internet Explorer 11 that isn't built into Trident itself.

 ### Perpetual versions of Office on Windows